dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 | responses | `[Produces]`, `[ProducesProblem]` | `Produces`, `ProducesProblem` | `TypedResults` |
 | Excluding endpoints | `[ExcludeFromDescription]` | `ExcludeFromDescription` | |

-Note that currently ASP.NET does not collect metadata from XML doc comments.
+ASP.NET Core does not collect metadata from XML doc comments.

-The following sections demonstrate how to include metadata in your app to customize the generated OpenAPI document.
+The following sections demonstrate how to include metadata in an app to customize the generated OpenAPI document.

 ### Summary and description